Designing Authentic Assessment

 This workshop is for staff who design and/or mark students’ assessments.
 In particular, this session is for staff who would like to review their existing practice and explore alternative and innovative/authentic assessment methods.
 By authentic assessment, we mean a form of assessment in which students are asked to perform tasks that lead to skills and knowledge relevant for a range of ‘real-world’ activities beyond education.

-The session addresses a range of key considerations when incorporating the ‘authentic’ element into assessment practice.
-Specifically, we will explore the features and rationales of authentic assessment (cf. traditional assessment), introduce a range of authentic assessment methods through case studies, identify its strengths and weaknesses, discuss the use of rubrics for marking this type of assessment, and facilitate discussions on how different ideas might be adapted to one’s own learning and teaching contexts.
+In this workshop, we will explore the features and rationales of authentic assessment, introduce a range of authentic assessment methods through case studies, identify its strengths and weaknesses, discuss the use of rubrics for marking this type of assessment, and facilitate discussions on how different ideas might be adapted to your own learning and teaching contexts.
+There will be a hands-on opportunity to apply the ‘authentic’ element into your assessment practice.